-Fairfield School has its own hydrotherapy pool on site.
-Hydrotherapy involves stimulation and gentle exercise in warm water, incorporated multi-sensory equipment such as lighting and sound to stimulate the senses.
+Fairfield School has its own hydro pool on site.
+Hydro involves stimulation and gentle exercise in warm water, incorporated multi-sensory equipment such as lighting and sound to stimulate the senses.

 Hydro offers tangible benefits to the health and well-being of children and young people with a range of disabilities and health conditions: